pukamobile/mobilebible/PrivacyPolicy.md

 # Privacy Policy
-PM Bible recognize privacy is important to our users.<br>
+Mobile Bible recognize privacy is important to our users.<br>
 We do not collect any user data.